Certificate IV in AeroskillsMEA40618

 Domestic Student Tuition Fee:

-This programme is subsidised for domestic students only.
+This programme is available to domestic students only.

 The course is open to students with no industry experience and is delivered face to face on campus supported by online learning facilities where relevant.
 The course runs 4 to 5 days per week during term and attendance is compulsory unless otherwise approved by the Head of Training.